EchoTracker: Advancing Myocardial Point Tracking in Echocardiography

 @InProceedings{azad2024echo,

-and Dalen, H{\aa}vard
+and Tveten, Ingrid and Lovstakken, Lasse and Dalen, H{\aa}vard

-and Grenne, Bj{\o}rnar
+and Grenne, Bj{\o}rnar and {\O}stvik, Andreas},

-title="EchoTracker: Advancing Myocardial Point Tracking in Echocardiography",
+title = {EchoTracker: Advancing Myocardial Point Tracking in Echocardiography},

-booktitle="Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024",
+booktitle = {Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024},

 }